El Cipotegato Festival Featured in

+El Cipotegato Festival is held in Tarazona annually from August 27 to September 1 in honor of San Atilano.
 The Cipotegato derives from a burlesque harlequin-type character of the 17th century.
 “El Cipotegato” is related to the clowns who used to accompany a Corpus procession by carrying a whip to ward off unruly spectators.
 So what can you expect to see on this day?
 A brightly dressed hero running through the city under a bombardment of tomatoes!

 The history of this event dates back to a time when a prisoner from the local prison was given a chance to win freedom.
 He was given a stick (similar to what our hero the Cipotegato currently carries) and was told that if he could manage to escape the city, he would be freed.